the-drunk-coder/graa/README.md

 ## Usage

+First of all, start the backends, and, if needed, patch up MIDI.
+The ChucK shreds currently need to be started manually (go to shreds folder and run 'chuck a.ck b.ck ...')
+If you want to use Linuxsampler (i use it quite often for piano samples), make sure to avoid the port conflict with Chuck, as both use port 8888 per default.

+Then, start graa> itself.
 * Load a graa> file with emacs (there are some in the examples folder you can check out)
 * Use C-s to start graa>
 * Use C-c to execute a single line